Alexgar98/Alexgar98/README.md

 </div>

 ## 42 school
-I study in 42 Málaga since November 2023.
+I study in 42 Málaga since November 2023 (currently on freeze).
 Here are the projects I have made so far in the cursus, mainly written in C:

 <div align="center">
 <table>